sam-wagner/GNLP/README.md

 The GNLP algorithm should only be used to optimize functions that are continuous and at least twice differentiable, at least in the neighborhood of the proposed solution.
 Because of this the NLP solver does not iterate on integer variables, which often introduce large discontinuities.
 The genetic algorithm is used exclusively to optimize integer variables.
 These properties make optimizing both high an low thrust mission design problems good candidates for the proposed
 GNLP optimization algorithm.

+More information the the GNLP solver, including the genetic algorithm, and the NLP solvers can be found in the listed references.

-### Variables and Structure of the GNLP Driver
+## Variables and Structure of the GNLP Driver

-Values the user must set in the driver prior to calling the GNLP algorithm are listed below.
+Values the user must set in the driver prior to calling the GNLP algorithm are listed below (inputs).

 Integer values: